ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 so I can get back to them later, or revert to a particular state of the code.
 I use [debug] tags for commits that need to be removed later.
-You’re free to do anything you want as long as you’re comfortable with it, and you do it privately without involving other people into it
+You're free to do anything you want as long as you're comfortable with it, and you do it privately without involving other people into it
 (such as your code reviewers).